Seven Design Tips to Make a Small Space Appear Larger

-By skipping over the dark, heavy drapes and leaving the windows uncovered, natural light embraces the room and the line of sight continues to the landscape outside.
+By skipping over the dark, heavy drapes, and leaving the windows uncovered, natural light embraces the room and the line of sight continues to the landscape outside.
 If you do need privacy or softness, focus on using blinds or light, simple fabrics that look and feel breezy.
 Even the simple act of removing the screens in your model home brings in additional direct, natural light.

 Scale and Space (Not Always Small)

 Within a tighter space, it’s all about proportions.
 Proportions don’t necessarily mean smaller.
 For example, lose the side chairs and stick solely with a sectional.
-One prominent piece can keep the area uncluttered, rather than feeling chaotic with a bulk of smaller pieces.
+One prominent piece can keep an area uncluttered, rather than feeling chaotic with a bulk of smaller pieces.